Howard University logo

 About Howard University

-Howard University: A beacon of Black excellence, shaping leaders and driving research since 1867.
+Howard University: A beacon of Black excellence, civil rights, and pioneering research since 1867.

 Key Highlights

-• Founded in 1867, a private federally chartered historically Black research university with a motto of "Veritas et Utilitas" (Truth and Utility).
+• Founded in 1867, it is a private federally chartered historically black research university.

-• Achieved Research One (R1) Carnegie Classification in 2025, recognizing its status as a top-tier research institution.
+• Achieved Research One (R1) Carnegie Classification in 2025, recognizing its high research activity and becoming the first HBCU to do so.

-• A historic hub for the Civil Rights Movement, with students pioneering sit-ins and producing leaders like Ralph Bunche and Stokely Carmichael.
+• Pivotal in the Civil Rights Movement, with students pioneering sit-ins and fostering leaders like Ralph Bunche (Nobel Peace Prize winner) and Stokely Carmichael.

-• Home to the first and oldest medical college at an HBCU, the Howard University College of Medicine.
+• Home to distinguished professional schools including Law, Medicine (the first and oldest medical college at an HBCU), and Dentistry.

 Timeline